Insider Selling: salesforce.com, inc. (NYSE:CRM) Director Sells 119 Shares of Stock

-salesforce.com, inc. (NYSE:CRM) Director John Victor Roos sold 119 shares of the company’s stock in a transaction on Friday, January 17th.
-The shares were sold at an average price of $183.18, for a total transaction of $21,798.42.
-Following the completion of the transaction, the director now owns 9,577 shares of the company’s stock, valued at approximately $1,754,314.86.
-The sale was disclosed in a filing with the SEC, which is available at this link.
+salesforce.com, inc. (NYSE:CRM) Director John Victor Roos sold 119 shares of the company’s stock in a transaction that occurred on Friday, January 24th.
+The shares were sold at an average price of $185.00, for a total value of $22,015.00.
+Following the sale, the director now directly owns 9,458 shares of the company’s stock, valued at $1,749,730.
+The transaction was disclosed in a filing with the SEC, which can be accessed through this hyperlink.

 John Victor Roos also recently made the following trade(s):

-salesforce.com (NYSE:CRM) last announced its quarterly earnings data on Tuesday, December 3rd.
-The CRM provider reported $0.75 EPS for the quarter, topping the Zacks’ consensus estimate of $0.66 by $0.09.
-The company had revenue of $4.51 billion during the quarter, compared to the consensus estimate of $4.45 billion. salesforce.com had a net margin of 4.64% and a return on equity of 5.37%. salesforce.com’s quarterly revenue was up 33.0% on a year-over-year basis.
-During the same quarter in the prior year, the firm earned $0.61 EPS.
-As a group, equities analysts predict that salesforce.com, inc. will post 1.28 earnings per share for the current year.
+salesforce.com (NYSE:CRM) last released its quarterly earnings results on Tuesday, December 3rd.
+The CRM provider reported $0.75 earnings per share for the quarter, topping analysts’ consensus estimates of $0.66 by $0.09.
+The business had revenue of $4.51 billion for the quarter, compared to analysts’ expectations of $4.45 billion. salesforce.com had a return on equity of 5.37% and a net margin of 4.64%.
+The company’s revenue was up 33.0% compared to the same quarter last year.
+During the same quarter in the prior year, the firm posted $0.61 EPS.
+On average, sell-side analysts anticipate that salesforce.com, inc. will post 1.28 earnings per share for the current fiscal year.

-CRM has been the subject of several research reports.
-Oppenheimer upped their price target on shares of salesforce.com from $190.00 to $205.00 and gave the company an “outperform” rating in a research report on Friday, January 17th.
-UBS Group reiterated a “buy” rating and issued a $190.00 price target on shares of salesforce.com in a research report on Wednesday, December 4th.
-Northland Securities reiterated a “buy” rating and issued a $185.00 price target on shares of salesforce.com in a research report on Wednesday, December 4th.
-Royal Bank of Canada reiterated an “outperform” rating on shares of salesforce.com in a research report on Tuesday, January 7th.
-Finally, William Blair reiterated an “outperform” rating on shares of salesforce.com in a research report on Wednesday, December 4th.
-Four research analysts have rated the stock with a hold rating, thirty-eight have assigned a buy rating and two have issued a strong buy rating to the company’s stock. salesforce.com presently has a consensus rating of “Buy” and an average target price of $194.66.
+Several analysts have commented on CRM shares.
+BMO Capital Markets reaffirmed a “top pick” rating on shares of salesforce.com in a research note on Monday, January 20th.
+JMP Securities reaffirmed a “buy” rating and set a $191.00 price objective on shares of salesforce.com in a research note on Monday, November 25th.
+Wells Fargo & Co upped their price objective on salesforce.com from $185.00 to $215.00 and gave the company an “overweight” rating in a research note on Thursday, January 16th.
+Sanford C. Bernstein reaffirmed a “neutral” rating and set a $175.00 price objective on shares of salesforce.com in a research note on Wednesday, December 4th.
+Finally, Credit Suisse Group upped their price objective on salesforce.com from $185.00 to $215.00 and gave the company an “outperform” rating in a research note on Monday, January 13th.
+Four equities research analysts have rated the stock with a hold rating, thirty-eight have issued a buy rating and two have issued a strong buy rating to the company.
+The company has an average rating of “Buy” and a consensus price target of $194.66.

-Several institutional investors and hedge funds have recently made changes to their positions in CRM.
-State Street Corp increased its holdings in shares of salesforce.com by 12.1% in the 3rd quarter.
-State Street Corp now owns 34,667,028 shares of the CRM provider’s stock valued at $5,145,974,000 after purchasing an additional 3,749,613 shares in the last quarter.
-BlackRock Inc. increased its holdings in shares of salesforce.com by 4.7% in the 2nd quarter.
-BlackRock Inc. now owns 56,165,345 shares of the CRM provider’s stock valued at $8,521,967,000 after purchasing an additional 2,499,996 shares in the last quarter.
-Fisher Asset Management LLC increased its holdings in shares of salesforce.com by 29.3% in the 3rd quarter.
-Fisher Asset Management LLC now owns 7,265,009 shares of the CRM provider’s stock valued at $1,078,418,000 after purchasing an additional 1,646,325 shares in the last quarter.
-HMI Capital LLC purchased a new position in shares of salesforce.com in the 3rd quarter valued at about $193,270,000.
-Finally, Third Point LLC increased its holdings in shares of salesforce.com by 92.3% in the 3rd quarter.
-Third Point LLC now owns 2,500,000 shares of the CRM provider’s stock valued at $371,100,000 after purchasing an additional 1,200,000 shares in the last quarter.
-Institutional investors and hedge funds own 80.43% of the company’s stock.
+Several institutional investors and hedge funds have recently added to or reduced their stakes in CRM.
+Ballentine Partners LLC grew its holdings in salesforce.com by 0.7% during the 4th quarter.
+Ballentine Partners LLC now owns 9,098 shares of the CRM provider’s stock valued at $1,480,000 after buying an additional 64 shares during the last quarter.
+Bray Capital Advisors grew its holdings in salesforce.com by 0.3% during the 3rd quarter.
+Bray Capital Advisors now owns 23,420 shares of the CRM provider’s stock valued at $3,476,000 after buying an additional 65 shares during the last quarter.
+Chicago Partners Investment Group LLC grew its holdings in salesforce.com by 4.6% during the 3rd quarter.
+Chicago Partners Investment Group LLC now owns 1,472 shares of the CRM provider’s stock valued at $218,000 after buying an additional 65 shares during the last quarter.
+Citizens Financial Group Inc RI grew its holdings in salesforce.com by 21.9% during the 3rd quarter.
+Citizens Financial Group Inc RI now owns 379 shares of the CRM provider’s stock valued at $56,000 after buying an additional 68 shares during the last quarter.
+Finally, Sound View Wealth Advisors Group LLC grew its holdings in salesforce.com by 4.0% during the 4th quarter.
+Sound View Wealth Advisors Group LLC now owns 1,766 shares of the CRM provider’s stock valued at $287,000 after buying an additional 68 shares during the last quarter.
+Institutional investors and hedge funds own 80.42% of the company’s stock.

 About salesforce.com